Golf Tips for Beginners

 Knowing How to Swing

 We started by hitting some balls on the driving range.
-Actually I should say Susan hit some balls.
+I should say Susan hit some balls.
 I hit the ground, the air and just about everything but the ball.
-Finally, after taking about 25 swings, I actually hit the ball off the tee and into the air a whopping 30 yards.
+Finally, after taking about 25 swings, I hit the ball off the tee and a whopping 30 yards into the air.
 That was a milestone.

 The Journey to My Epiphany